 AB Dynamics has developed a new active onboard obstacle detection system that makes larger-scale driverless durability and misuse testing possible.
-It will enable OEMs and testing houses to significantly expand the use of driverless testing to increase testing efficiency, improve data quality and enhance safety.
+It will enable OEMs to significantly expand the use of driverless testing to increase testing efficiency, improve data quality and enhance safety.

 The new active detection system uses sensor fusion from a lidar and dual-camera arrangement to identify objects and their positions ahead of driverless test vehicles.
 This data is fed to the AB Dynamics controller to stop the vehicle and alert the operator if an object is detected ahead of the vehicle.
 It allows a larger number of driverless vehicles to be driven safely across a wider area with the same number of operators.

 It is the latest enhancement to our driverless durability and misuse testing solution.
 Driverless testing is most commonly utilised by OEMs to remove the driver from unpleasant durability and misuse testing, such as high-mileage accumulation on Belgian pave or driving over railway sleepers.
 However, in addition to being a safer testing solution, it also has the benefits of improving efficiency and the quality of data outputs.

 “Traditionally, this testing is unpleasant, arduous and sometimes dangerous, which is why driving shifts can be limited to two hours or less to protect the driver,” said Ian Faulkner, Lead Project Engineer.
 “Our driverless solution completely removes the driver from the vehicle, significantly improving the safety of personnel.
 It also accelerates testing and the addition of our new active object detection system is the key to increasing this even further by enabling OEMs to adopt this approach on a much larger scale.”